filzasaleem/project-music-releases-vite/README.md

 By addressing these areas, the Music Releases app can continue to evolve into a more feature-rich and visually appealing platform.

 ## View it Live
-Experience the Weather App live: [Filza's music App ](https://our-music-release-project.netlify.app/).
+Experience the Music App live: [Filza's music App ](https://our-music-release-project.netlify.app/).

 ## Instructions